Scraniel/milliondollarsbut/README.md

-# milliondollarsbut
+# roboto-sensei
-Discord bot to retrieve "You get a million dollars but..." questions
+Little personal Discord bot that does silly things like ask "You get a million dollars but..." questions